BIOL115-MSUM/BIOL115-MSUM.github.io/bluestem-assignment.md

-# Bluestem Assignment
+# Intraspecific Variation Assignment

 In this assignment, you will create a document containing the following:

 - A histogram of plant heights
 - A bar chart of plant heights
-- A histogram of rame lengths
+- A histogram of panicle lengths
-- A bar chart of rame lengths
+- A bar chart of panicle lengths
 - Four figure legends, one for each of the figures listed above.
 - A section titled **RESULTS** which includes:
-    - A paragraph describing the difference in plant heights between lowland and upland areas, citing the first two figures and giving the results of the plant height *t*-test.
+    - A paragraph describing the difference in plant heights between the two sites, citing the first two figures and giving the results of the plant height *t*-test.
-    - A paragraph describing the difference in rame lengths between lowland and upland areas, citing the last two figures and giving the results of the rame length *t*-test.
+    - A paragraph describing the difference in panicle lengths between the two sites, citing the last two figures and giving the results of the panicle length *t*-test.

 When you're done, submit the document to your instructor.